wolfSSL/wolfssh/README.md

     $ cd src
     $ ./tpm_server

-Before starting the echoserver you need to run the keygen for keyblob in wolfTPM
+Before starting the echoserver you need to run the keygen for keyblob using the endorsment key in wolfTPM with the following commands:
-using:
+Default password to `ThisIsMyKeyAuth`:

     $ ./examples/keygen/keygen keyblob.bin -rsa -t -pem -eh

+Custom password:

+    $ ./examples/keygen/keygen keyblob.bin -rsa -t -pem -eh -auth=<custompassword>

 This will produce a key.pem TPM public key which needs to be converted the to the ssh-rsa BASE64 username format using this command: `ssh-keygen -f key.pem -i -m PKCS8`